iKlem/GoulpLoader/README.md

 # GoulpLoader
-## Garry's mod script loader
+## Garry's Mod loading screen script.

-### GoulpLoader is a Garry's Mod loading screen.
+### GoulpLoader is a loading screen for the popular sandbox game [Garry's Mod](http://www.garrysmod.com/).

-This loader is licensed under the [CC BY-NC 4.0 License](http://creativecommons.org/licenses/by-nc/4.0/) (See LICENSE for more informations)
+This loader is licensed under the [CC BY-NC 4.0 License](http://creativecommons.org/licenses/by-nc/4.0/) (See LICENSE for more information)

 If you would like to discuss the loader, please visit the [Facepunch thread](http://facepunch.com/showthread.php?t=1417046).